Tristan da Cunha: Discovery

+The first full survey of the archipelago was made by the crew of the French corvette L'Heure du Berger (The Shepherd's Hour) in 1767.
+Measurements were taken and a rough sounding of the coast was carried out.
+The presence of water at the great waterfall of Big Watron and in a lake on the north coast was noted, with the survey results later published by a Royal Navy hydrographer in 1781.

-On his voyage out from Europe to East Africa and India in command of the Imperial Asiatic Company of Trieste and Antwerp ship, Joseph and Theresa, William Bolts sighted Tristan da Cunha, put a landing party ashore on 2 February 1777 and hoisted the Imperial flag, naming it and its neighbouring islets the Brabant Islands.
+On his voyage out from Europe to East Africa and India in command of the Imperial Asiatic Company of Trieste and Antwerp ship, Joseph and Theresa, William Bolts sighted Tristan da Cunha, put a landing party ashore on 2 February 1777 and hoisted the flag of the Holy Roman Empire, naming it and its neighbouring islets the Brabant Islands.
 However, no settlement or facilities were ever set up there by the company.

-After the outbreak of the American Revolutionary War halted penal transportation to the Thirteen Colonies, British prisons started to overcrowd.
-As several stopgap measures proved to be ineffective, the British Government announced in December 1785 that it would proceed with the settlement of New South Wales.
+After the outbreak of the American Revolutionary War halted penal transportation to the Thirteen Colonies, British prisons became overcrowded.
+As several stopgap measures proved ineffective, the British Government announced in December 1785 that it would proceed with the settlement of New South Wales.
 In September 1786 Alexander Dalrymple, presumably goaded by Bolts's actions, published a pamphlet with an alternative proposal of his own for settlements on Tristan da Cunha, St. Paul and Amsterdam islands in the Southern Ocean.

-Captain John Blankett, R.N., also suggested independently to his superiors in August 1786 that convicts be used to establish a British settlement on Tristan.
+Royal Navy Captain John Blankett also suggested independently to his superiors in August 1786 that convicts be used to establish a British settlement on Tristan.
 In consequence, the Admiralty received orders from the government in October 1789 to examine the island as part of a general survey of the South Atlantic and the coasts of southern Africa.
 That did not happen, but an investigation of Tristan, Amsterdam and St. Paul was undertaken in December 1792 and January 1793 by George Macartney, Britain's first ambassador to China.
 During his voyage to China, he established that none of the islands were suitable for settlement.

+Later in the same month, the first scientific exploration on the island was conducted by French botanist Louis-Marie Aubert du Petit-Thouars, who stayed on the island for three days during a French mercantile expedition from Brest, France, to Isle de France (Mauritius).
+Thouars made botanical collections and reported traces of human habitation, including fireplaces and overgrown gardens, probably left by Dutch explorers in the 17th century.